imaustink/sdmp/README.md

-# Streaming Application Programming Interface (SAPI)
+# Streaming Data Messaging Protocol (SDMP)
-SAPI is a simple protocol designed for real-time APIs built on WebSockets.
+SDMP is a simple protocol designed for implementing APIs on top of streaming communication protocols such as WebSockets or MQTT.

-Here is what a SAPI message looks like:
+Here is what a raw SDMP message looks like:

 ```
-SAPI 0.0
+SDMP 0.0

 resource: users/738061236180
 method: getAll